Anger Management Classes

 Q: What Day and Time is the Anger Management Therapy Group?

-A. The Anger Management Therapy Group will occur on Thursdays from 6:00 PM – 7:00PM.
+A. The Anger Management Therapy Group will be held Wednesdays from 6PM-7PM.

 Q: What dates does the Anger Management Therapy Group run?

-Q: How many weeks does the Anger Management Therapy Group run?
+Q: How many weeks does the Anger Management Group run?

-A. The Anger Management Therapy Group runs for 10 weeks.
+A. The Anger Management Group runs for 10 weeks.

 Q: Who is facilitating the Anger Management Group?